The Cloud City Farm, Greenhouse and Living Classroom is at 440 McWethy Dr. in Leadville

-The Cloud City Farm will provide outstanding educational opportunities for our youth to become farmers, scientists and stewards of the Earth.
+The Cloud City Farm provides outstanding educational opportunities for our youth to become farmers, scientists and stewards of the Earth.

 Who is supporting it?
 Over 100 Lake County residents have given money or volunteered on the project.
 In addition, the Leadville Trail 100 Legacy Foundation, Copper Environmental Foundation, the Freeport McMoRan Community Investment Fund, the Summit Foundation, Gates Family Foundation, and New Belgium Brewing have also given grants to support the project.